gaitech-robotics/RIA-E100/README.md

 Getting the robot to move

 To let the robot move you need to send velocity command,  There are currently a few ways to send commands to the robot, we will show  them here.
-We will also show how you can control the robot with a joystick.

 • Send direct velocities commands